Current Projects

 The output of the inverter is rectified and filtered and and then feed back into the feedback of pin 4 on the LM2576 through a voltage divider.
 The output of the LM2576 is then used to supply of the inverter.

-The LM2576 maybe over-kill but my aim is to be both accessible and cost effective, and although there are better chips available unless your building a few hundred of these, it would be harder to choose a cheaper and more accessible alternative.
+The LM2576 maybe seem like over-kill but my aim is to be both accessible and cost effective, and although there are better chips available unless your building a few hundred of these, it would be harder to choose a cheaper and more accessible alternative.
 The spin-off of cause is you can use this circuit with higher wattage inverters for other applications, and the LM2576 is fairly indestructible with thermal overload and short circuit protection built in.

 As this project is a film prop, it dose not need to actually detect radiation nor will it need have any audio, as this will be dubbed in during editing.
 However, the unit must give the impression that it is operating and be able to be controlled both internally or remotely to indicate high and low levels of radiation during filming.